 The Department's Counterterrorism Fund (Fund) was established in 1995 to reimburse its components for the unanticipated costs of responding to and preventing terrorism.
 Although the initial legislation provided reimbursement only to Department components, since 1996 Congress has allowed over \$167 million to be passed through the FBI, JMD, and OJP to federal, state, and local users outside the Department.
-JMD, the administrative arm of the Department, administers the Fund and enters into reimbursement agreements with Department components to disburse the funds.
+JMD, the administrative arm of the Department agreements with Department components to disburse the funds.